awslabs/mlspace/frontend/docs/admin-guide/byom-permissions.md

 outline: deep
 ---

-# Enabling Access To Custom Algorithms In MLSpace
+# Enabling Access To Custom Algorithms
-MLSpace users can create SageMaker resources using custom algorithm containers.
-When creating resources (Training jobs, HPO jobs, Batch Transform jobs, and Models) users have the option of selecting a built-in algorithm or specifying the ECR path to a custom container image.
-If users will be leveraging ECR images in their resources then the MLSpace IAM policies must be modified to grant the necessary permissions.
+{{ $params.APPLICATION_NAME }} users can create SageMaker resources using custom algorithm containers.
+When creating resources
+(Training jobs, HPO jobs, Batch Transform jobs, and Models) users have the option of selecting a built-in algorithm or specifying the ECR path to a custom container image.
+If users will be leveraging ECR images in their resources then the {{ $params.APPLICATION_NAME }} IAM policies must be modified to grant the necessary permissions.
 These policies can be scoped as necessary for your specific environment and use-case.
 If users will not be developing their own algorithms and merely need access to existing algorithms defined in custom images then they will not need any of the mutating actions.
 If users will be